MineralsCloud/EquationsOfStateOfSolids.jl/docs/src/developers/design-principles.md

 ## When in doubt, a submodule should become a subpackage or separate package

-Keep packages to one core idea.
+Each package should focus on one core idea.
 If there's something separate enough to be a submodule, could it instead be a separate well-tested and documented package to be used by other packages?
 Most likely yes.